mnfienen/pycap/docs/usage.rst

     import pycap
     # list the depletion functions
     pycap.ALL_DEP_METHODS
-    # list the drawdown functions
+    # list the drawdown functionspython
     pycap.ALL_DD_METHODS